zackfeldstein/suse-ai-fleet/README.md

 - For GPU Operator issues, check the logs in the gpu-operator namespace
 - Check Fleet logs for any errors during chart deployment

-## Customization

-To customize any of the Helm chart values, modify the corresponding `fleet.yaml` file in the appropriate chart directory.

 ## Notes about GPU Configuration

 The GPU Operator is configured with the following settings for RKE2:

 - Driver installation is disabled (assuming pre-installed drivers)
 - Toolkit environment variables are set for RKE2 containerd configuration
 - The nvidia runtime is set as the default for containerd
+- Version is pinned to 24.6.0 which has been tested and found to be stable